gwsystems/sunneed/src/sorter/README.md

 computation power, such as GPUs.
 Once the model is trained, inference is done on either using cpu, gpu, or tpu (tensor processing unit).

 Finding the best architecture for this project takes some trial and error.
-It needs to be lightweight, require low computation power, and be relatively accurate.
+It needs to be lightweight, fast, low power, and accurate.

 ### Resnet34
 The first architecture I tested.
 It classifies images into glass, plastic, metal, paper, cardboard, and trash.